Moka Te Kainga-mataa: Declaration of Independence/He Wakaputanga o te Rangatiratanga o Nu Tireni

-Moka and his two brothers were original signatories to the Declaration of the Independence of New Zealand signed at Waitangi on 28 October 1835, which guaranteed the Māori chiefs their sovereignty with this document being officially recognised by the Crown in 1836.
-A few years later, the Crown could see the benefits to the British Empire in gaining sovereignty over these islands and in 1839 it decided to attempt to annex New Zealand.
-The Crown decided to achieve this by introducing a new document which would in effect, revoke the Declaration of Independence.
+Moka and his two brothers were original signatories to the Declaration of the Independence of New Zealand signed at Waitangi on 28 October 1835, which guaranteed the Māori chiefs their sovereignty, with this document being officially recognised by the Crown in 1836.
+A few years later, the Crown could see the benefits to the British Empire in gaining sovereignty over these islands and in 1839 it decided to attempt to annex New Zealand by introducing a new document that would, in effect, revoke the Declaration of Independence.

 Hobson's Proclamations

-Captain William Hobson was sent to New Zealand with the express aim, of ensuring that this new document was formulated and agreed upon by the Maori chiefs and he arrived in the Bay of Islands aboard HMS Herald on 29 January 1840.
+Captain William Hobson was sent to New Zealand with the express aim, of ensuring that this new document was formulated and agreed upon by the Māori chiefs and he arrived in the Bay of Islands aboard HMS Herald on 29 January 1840.
 On 30 January 1840, at the Christ Church, Kororareka, Hobson read a number of proclamations which related to the Crown's intention to extend the territories of New South Wales to include New Zealand, Hobson's own appointment as Lieutenant-Governor of New Zealand, as well as clarify guidelines in relation to land transactions (especially the issue of pre-emption).
 Moka was present and was the only Māori chief to sign this document Hobson's proclamation signed by inhabitants.